codemagic-ci-cd/cli-tools/docs/app-store-connect/app-store-versions/create.md

 ##### `--copyright=COPYRIGHT`

-The name of the person or entity that owns the exclusive rights to your app, preceded by the year the rights were obtained (for example, "2008 Acme Inc.").
+The name of the person or entity that owns the exclusive rights to your app, preceded by the year the rights were obtained (for example, "`2008 Acme Inc.`").
 Do not provide a URL.
 ##### `--version-string, --app-store-version=VERSION_STRING`

 Version of the build published to App Store that identifies an iteration of the bundle.
 The string can only contain one to three groups of numeric characters (0-9) separated by period in the format [Major].[Minor].[Patch].
-For example `3.2.46`
+For example `"3.2.46"`
 ##### `--earliest-release-date=EARLIEST_RELEASE_DATE`

 Specify earliest return date for scheduled release type (see `--release-type` configuration option).
-Timezone aware ISO8601 timestamp with hour precision, for example `2021-11-10T14:00:00+00:00`.
+Timezone aware ISO8601 timestamp with hour precision, for example ``2021-11-10T14:00:00+00:00``.
 ##### `--release-type=MANUAL | AFTER_APPROVAL | SCHEDULED`